RedmindAB/RMTestOLD/java/rmtest-selenium-server/README.md

 rmtest-selenium-server
 ======

+**IMPORTANT:**
+ :exclamation: *If you are using Internet Explorer, make sure you download the 32-bit IEServerDriver.exe file.*
+*Otherwise "webelement.sendkeys(...)" takes about 4 seconds for each character.*

 this module contains a standalone version of the selenium server together with:

 + a custom servlet required by rmtest-selenium in order to query the hub.